-A. Upon request, regular, limited-term, or probationary employees shall receive necessary time off with pay, not to exceed three (3) days in any one (1) instance, for bereavement leave related to the death of a member of their immediate family; employees assigned to a fifty-six (56) hour average duty week shall receive up to three (3) consecutive calendar days.
-For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, stepparent, brother, sister, wife, husband, child, stepchild, grandparent, or legal guardian.
+- A. Upon request, regular, limited-term, or probationary employees shall receive necessary time off with pay, not to exceed three (3) days in any one (1) instance, for bereavement leave related to the death of an immediate family member-of the immediate family; employees assigned to a fifty-six (56) hour average duty week shall receive up to three (3) consecutive calendar days.-For purposes of this Section, immediate family shall mean father, father-in-law, mother, mother-in-law, stepparent, brother, sister, wife, husband, child, stepchild, grandparent, or legal guardian. - B. Effective January 1, 2023, employees who have been with the agency for at least thirty (30) days before the leave commences shall receive additional leave up to two (2) days without pay, in any one (1) instance (which must be used within three (3) months from the date of death and which days do not need to be taken consecutively), for bereavement leave related to the death of an immediate family member.
+Employees may use any paid vacation, personal leave, accrued and available sick leave, or compensatory time that is otherwise available to the employee for this purpose.